-- Chief Constable of Gwent; and - Gwent Police Pension Fund

-for the year ended 31st March 2024 under the Public Audit (Wales) Act 2004.
+- Chief Constable of Gwent Police; and - Gwent Police Pension Fund for the year ended 31 March 2024 under the Public Audit (Wales) Act 2004.

-The Chief Constable of Gwent's financial statements comprise the Comprehensive Income and Expenditure Statement, the Balance Sheet, and the related notes including a summary of significant accounting policies.
+The Chief Constable of Gwent Police's financial statements comprise the Comprehensive Income and Expenditure Statement, the Balance Sheet, and the related notes including, the material accounting policies.

-The Gwent Police Pension Fund financial statements comprise the Fund Account, the Net Assets Statement and related notes
+Gwent Police Pension Fund comprises the Fund Account and Net Assets Statement and related notes including the material accounting policies.

-The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2023/24.
+The financial reporting framework that has been applied in their preparation is applicable law and UK adopted international accounting standards as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2023-24.

-In my opinion the financial statements:
+In my opinion, in all material respects, the financial statements:

-- give a true and fair view of the financial position of the Chief Constable of Gwent and the Gwent Police Pension Fund as at 31st March 2024 and of their income and expenditure for the year then ended; and - have been properly prepared in accordance with legislative requirements and UK adopted international accounting standards as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2023/24.
+- give a true and fair view of the financial position of the Chief Constable of Gwent and Gwent Police Pension Fund as at 31 March 2024 and of its income and expenditure for the year then ended; and - have been properly prepared in accordance with legislative requirements and UK adopted international accounting standards as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2023-24.

-Basis of opinion
+Basis for opinion